-As mentioned in the answer to question 3, there is no clear definition of dominance or market power under the AML.
+As mentioned in the answer to question 3, there is no clear definition of dominance or market power under the AML, which was enacted in 1947 under pressure from the US government, because those are not among the legal requirements for establishing private monopolisation or unfair trade practices, and US competition laws have no equivalent concepts.

-As a separate matter, as one category of unfair trade practice, abuse of superior bargaining position under article 2, paragraph 9, item 5 of the AML, the JFTC provides guidelines for the meaning of "superior bargaining position" as follows:
+As a separate matter, as one category of unfair trade practice, abuse of superior bargaining position under article 2, paragraph 9, item 5 of the AML, the JFTC provides guidelines for the meaning of 'superior bargaining position' as follows:

-For Party A to have superior bargaining position over the other party (Party B), Party A does not need to have a market-dominant position nor an absolutely dominant bargaining position equivalent thereto, but only needs to have a relatively superior bargaining position as compared to the other transacting party.
-When Party A has superior bargaining position over Party B, who is a transaction counterpart, it means such a case where if Party A makes a request, etc, that is substantially disadvantageous for Party B, Party B would be unable to avoid accepting such a request, etc, on the grounds that Party B has difficulty in continuing the transaction with Party A and thereby Party B's business management would be substantially impeded.
+In order for Party A to have superior bargaining position over the other party (Party B), Party A does not need to have a market-dominant position nor an absolutely dominant bargaining position equivalent thereto, but only needs to have a relatively superior bargaining position as compared to the other transacting party.
+When Party A has superior bargaining position over Party B, who is a transaction counterpart, it means such a case where if Party A makes a request, etc., that is substantially disadvantageous for Party B, Party B would be unable to avoid accepting such a request, etc., on the grounds that Party B has difficulty in continuing the transaction with Party A and thereby Party B's business management would be substantially impeded.

-As shown above, "superior bargaining position" is different from the concept as "dominant position" as recognised in Europe.
-This concept does not require market dominance, but rather focuses on an absolute or relative superior position in terms of the relationship between the relevant parties.
-In addition, recently, the JFTC has repeatedly stated in the tribunal cases that where the JFTC has found abusive conduct, or conduct imposing disadvantages on counter-parties, such finding itself presumes the existence of the "superior bargaining position" of the suspected company; thus, the JFTC is not necessarily required to specifically prove "superior bargaining position" separately (Toys R Us-Japan, Ltd case on 4 June 2014; Sanyo-Marunaka K.K. case on 22 February 2019; Direx Corporation case on 27 March 2019; Ralse K.K. case on 28 March 2019; Edion K.K. case on 4 October 2019).
-How to integrate this concept into the prevalent theory of competition law in a harmonious way is debated among antitrust lawyers and scholars.
+As shown above, 'superior bargaining position' is different from the concept as 'dominant position' as recognised in Europe.
+This concept does not require a market dominance, but rather focuses on an absolute or relative superior position in terms of the relationship between the relevant parties.
+How to integrate this concept into the prevalent theory of competition law in an harmonious way is debated among antitrust lawyers and scholars.